nhardy27/hrms-backend/README.md

 - swagger
 - permissions, roles
 - security app(for token and authentication)
+- seed data and fakers
+- display refrenece name for FK (code is in serializer)

 #TODO
-- seed data and fakers
 - static files
 - CORS headder and paggination
-- display refrenece name fo FK

 seed_files